MGXlab/phap/README.md

 # Get in the dir
 $ cd phap

-# I am naming the environment `hp` here, you can call it whatever you like
+# I am naming the environment `phap` here, you can call it whatever you like
 # Note the long notation --file flag; -f will not work.
-$ conda create -n hp --file=environment.txt
+$ conda create -n phap --file=environment.txt

 # Activate it - use the name you gave above, if it is different
-$ conda activate hp
+$ conda activate phap

 # The (hp) prefix shows we have activated it
 # Check the snakemake version
-(hp) $ snakemake --version
+(phap) $ snakemake --version
 5.30.1
 ```